 If you are in an auto accident and you are not wearing a seatbelt, the injuries you endure can be incredibly severe.
 Injury may even be prevented entirely by wearing a seatbelt.
 That is why in Florida, it is the law to wear a seatbelt.
 When a court is determining a party’s liability in an auto accident case, it will consider whether or not that party was wearing a seatbelt during the time of the auto accident.
-The seatbelt will also be a factor in determining the amount of damages and compensation a person can be awarded after an accident.
+The seatbelt will also be a factor in determining the number of damages and compensation a person can be awarded after an accident.

 Arguing Against Seatbelts

 There are plenty of Americans who are against the seatbelt laws that states have enacted.
 Many of these people believe the choice to wear a seatbelt should be left up to each individual, as it is his or her life at risk, anyway.
-However, the same people who choose not to wear seatbelts still want compensation if they are injured in a auto accident.
+However, the same people who choose not to wear seatbelts still want compensation if they are injured in an auto accident.

-Florida vs. Other States
+Florida vs. the Other States